flank2296/Vivpro-Assignment/README.md

 - Once migrations are completed successfully, type `python manage.py runserver` to start the django server
 - I have added postman collection json in the repository.
 You can check that and use APIs accordingly.
 - I have commited `settings.py` just for your convenience.
 On production project, we must not expose the `settings.py` file directly.
+- Go to postman and use `{{base_url}}/core/normalize_json` API to dump the data in the database.
+For simplicity sake, we will be using sqlite

+- Install React 18.2
+- Go to <project-dir>/static/frontend
+- Install necesary pacakges using `yarn install`
+- Run command `yarn start`.
+Doing so will run frontend server on http://localhost:3000